 from your remote development instance:

-- In Terminal or Git BASH, connect to your remote development
+In Terminal or Git BASH, connect to your remote development instance with

 git fetch origin.

 Change to the branch you want to work on with

 git checkout branchname.

 Merge the new commits into your branch with

 There are a few good ways to edit code in your remote development environment: